KNKX: History

 On November 12, 2015, Pacific Lutheran University announced its intention to sell the station to the University of Washington, owner of KUOW.
 The planned sale to UW triggered public outcry from KPLU's listener base, who feared KPLU's unique programming would be sacrificed if it became a sister station to KUOW.
 On November 23, the KPLU advisory board voted unanimously to oppose the sale.
 The board sought to negotiate with a community-based non-profit group, Friends of 88.5, to raise $7,000,000 to buy the radio station and its network of translators and rebroadcasters from the university, keeping it independent.
 By May 26, 2016, some 20,000 supporters met the goal.
 Friends of 88.5 began negotiating with PLU to purchase the station.

 On August 12, 2016, it was announced that the station would adopt the new call letters KNKX, pronounced like "Connects", which was chosen among several other choices by the station's listening audience.
 The new call sign went into effect when the station officially changed hands from PLU to Friends of 88.5 on August 30, 2016; the change was made as the station could not keep the KPLU callsign (as it was university property) during the sale negotiations.
 In October 2018, it was announced that KNKX would move their Tacoma studio to downtown Tacoma, at 930 Broadway.
 On August 29, 2019, the first live broadcast from their new home was aired by Dick Stein.
 The station hosted a grand opening celebration on September 7, 2019.

-KNKX subsequently announced its plan to relocate its Seattle studio to the Madore Building, part of Pike Place Market, in March 2022.
+KNKX announced plans to relocate its Seattle studio to the Madore Building, part of Pike Place Market, in March 2022.
+A grand opening and public open house is scheduled for August 26, 2023.
+The larger space, on the fifth floor of the Madore Building, was obtained with a 10-year lease and include five studios.

 Translators

 KNKX is also carried on the following satellite and broadcast translator stations to improve reception of the station:

 The West Seattle translator serves portions of Seattle that are shielded by hilly terrain from the main KNKX signal.
+It was at 88.1 FM until 2012.